jcavaiuolo/jcavaiuolo.github.io/_posts/2022-08-18-free-blog-on-github.md

 ## DarkTheme

 Finally the white page was beggining to bother me.
-Luckily on the original creator of the template explains in his post:
+Luckily the original creator of the template explains in his post about applying dark theme using the DarkReader as a external script:

 ...To set it up, this is all you need to do is Open up /_includes/head.html, And add this snippet: